 ‘Somatic education’ refers to a practice of movement, developed by Thomas Hanna (PhD), that enhances awareness of the body, leading to more efficient and pain free movement.
 Somatic movement works by training the nervous system to be able to feel and sense the body, which in turn enhances the ability of the nervous system to improve functional movement.

 The Greek word ‘soma’ from which ‘somatics’ derives, refers to the body as it is perceived internally by the individual, or from the first person perspective.
 The student of Somatics is encouraged to sense from within, to begin to notice what they can and cannot feel, and to learn how to unlock habitual distorted patterns of movement and replace them with more efficient, functional movement patterns that improve our everyday mobility.

 There are three basic reflexes in the body that are unconsciously created through our experiences in life.
 These reflexes when unnoticed become chronic patterns that can lead to unhelpful, awkward movements that create pain in the body and agitation in the mind.
 Hanna termed this ‘Sensory Motor Amnesia’

 - Relieve pain in the body and bring about coordinated bodily movement

 - Improve the brain’s motor control of the body.

 - Eliminate the need for guarding to protect injured areas

 - Improve ease of breathing

 - Long term pain relief from a host of common conditions

-- Life long skills that teach you how to regain voluntary control of habitually tight muscles
+- Regain voluntary control of habitually tight muscles

 - Greater physical independence and mastery of your movement